Discover LA by Metro:

 Discount TAP Cards Require Special Purchase:

-When lump-sum dollar amounts are loaded on these special TAP Cards, the discounted one-ride fare amount is automatically deducted at the entry gates unless a valid pass is loaded.
+When lump-sum dollar amounts are loaded on these special TAP Cards, the discounted one-trip fare amount is automatically deducted at the first entry unless a valid pass is loaded.

 Student discount TAP Cards are also available through Metro and some schools.
 See Metro’s Reduced Fares page for more information.